2008 Signal Integrity Seminars

 Ernie: I’ve heard that a good power cord aligns the flow of electrons into your equipment for maximum performance.

 Howard: What?
 That whole idea is bonkers.
 The mean free path for electrons in copper is about 0.039 microns.
-Electrons are constantly slamming into something and changing direction.
+Electrons constantly slam into things and abruptly change their direction.
 There is no “aligned flow.”
-Only superconductors can do that.
+Only superconductors do that.
 The only super thing about an OFC power cable is the profit margin.

-For your application, just get a heavy-duty cable with a thick jacket, and put a rubber floor mat over it.
+For your application, just get a heavy-duty cable with a thick jacket, and keep a rubber floor mat over it.